What you'll study

 The theatre, events and performance industries are dynamic and ever-changing.
 We think that you are the strongest piece of technology or asset you can take forward in your career, so we focus on you – the individual.

 Our established generalist course covers a full range of management skills needed in the stage and events industries.
 And we treat you as a young professional, part of a supportive community working towards common goals.
-There is scope throughout modules for you to choose the area of stage and events management you want to work or develop in.
+There is scope throughout modules for you to choose the area of stage management you want to work or develop in.
 By placing you at the heart of the course, you can tailor the fine detail of what you study to your future direction.

 Why choose this course?